vineetpandey/HackerRank---Python-Tutorials-Challenges/README.md

 # HackerRank---Python-Tutorials-Challenges
 Problems can be found over  - https://www.hackerrank.com/domains/miscellaneous/python-tutorials/

-Now, Problems have been moved to the new space and constantly updated - https://www.hackerrank.com/domains/python
+Now, Problems have been moved to the new space and getting constantly updated - https://www.hackerrank.com/domains/python